 For millions of sports fans, brackets, not baseball, herald the arrival of spring.
-With its big upsets, Cinderella stories, and weird mascots, the NCAA Division 1 Men’s Basketball Championship has transcended sports to become a cultural event.
+With its big upsets, Cinderella stories, and weird mascots, the NCAA Division I Men’s Basketball Championship has transcended sports to become a cultural event.

 But it’s a bittersweet time for cord cutters.
-If the logistics of following 68 teams through a month-long tournament aren’t arduous enough, nearly 70 percent of games are televised on cable channels.
-That includes the championship game, which for the first time in its 78-year history will air on a pay network.
+If the logistics of following 68 teams through a month-long tournament aren’t arduous enough, nearly 70 percent of games are televised on cable channels, including the Final Four and the National Championship, which airs this year on TBS.

-Catch CBS games over the air
+Catch CBS games over the air or over the top

 Sling is the thing for Turner telecasts

-The other option is NCAA March Madness Live.
-The NCAA is once again offering all 67 games for free through the app.
+The NCAA is once again offering all 67 games through the NCAA March Madness Live app.
 In addition to the game streams, the app offers live scores and stats, an interactive bracket, classic March Madness videos, game notifications, and curated social content.
-This year the app expands to 12 platforms: desktop, Amazon Fire tablets, Amazon Fire TV, iPhone, iPad, Android handset, Android tablet, Windows handset, Windows desktop, Apple TV, Apple Watch, and Roku players.
+A new Fast Break feature will provide live streaming “whip-around” coverage of every tournament game during the first two full days of tournament action, including live look-ins, instant highlights, and game commentary.

 Time for tip off